BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 ### Tags

 We publish images for two types of events.
-For each __release__ on Github (e.g. `v1.2.3`) we provide a set images using the _CityDB tool version_ as tag.
+For each __release__ on Github (e.g. `v1.2.3`) we provide a set of images using the _CityDB tool version_ as tag.
 The tags composed of `<major>.<minor>` and `<major>` are volatile and point to the latest CityDB tool release.
-For instance, `1` and `1.2` will point to `1.2.3`, if this is the latest version.
+For instance, the images tagged `1` or `1.2` will point to `1.2.3`, if this is the latest version.
 This is useful if you want automatic updates for minor or micro releases.
 The `latest` tag points alway to the latest release version.

 === "Dockerhub"